Lightstreamer/Lightstreamer-kafka-connector/README.md

 ## Usage

-### Lightstreamer Setup
+### Lightstreamer setup

 Before running the connector, you first need to deploy a Proxy Adapter into the Lightstreamer server instance.

 #### Requirements

 - JDK (Java Development Kit) v17 or newer
-- [Lightstreamer Broker](https://lightstreamer.com/download/) (also referred to as _Lightstreamer Server_) v7.4.2 or newer.
+- [Lightstreamer Broker](https://lightstreamer.com/download/) (also referred to as _Lightstreamer Server_) v7.4.8 or newer.
 Follow the installation instructions in the `LS_HOME/GETTING_STARTED.TXT` file included in the downloaded package.

 #### Steps